github-is-garbage/discord-lfs/README.md

 # DiscordLFS

+Encodes files into binary string data which is then encoded into `.png` images where black pixels are 1's and white pixels are 0's.\
+These images are then uploaded to Discord one by one to allow essentially unlimited file storage as long as the message chunks remain.

 Not an original idea.
 I saw [this](https://www.youtube.com/watch?v=eOuephDbkJQ) video and wanted to recreate it for myself :]

 ## Features

 - Runs off slash commands
 - Encodes messages for easy downloading, only main message link is required to download
+- The bot will be shown as online on mobile because why not
 - Slower than hell because I'm bad at python

 ## Setup